 On Prof. Horikawa

-He has given invited talks at the sociology department of State University of New York at Stony Brook (2006), Sainsbury Institute for the Study of Japanese Arts and Cultures in Norwich [England], U.K. (2013), Harvard-Keio Workshop on “ ‘Constitution’ of Postwar Japan” at Keio University in Tokyo (2015), and Columbia University in the City of New York (2022), among others.
+He has given invited talks at the sociology department of State University of New York at Stony Brook (2006), Sainsbury Institute for the Study of Japanese Arts and Cultures in Norwich [England], U.K. (2013), Harvard-Keio Workshop on “ ‘Constitution’ of Postwar Japan” at Keio University in Tokyo (2015), Columbia University in the City of New York (2022), and Nanjing University (2023), among others.

 Since 2013 he is an Associate in Research at Harvard University’s Edwin O. Reischauer Institute of Japanese Studies, and has made a series of research trips to the U.S. for a book project.